 Coastal Oceans are waters that lie above the continental shelf.
-This is where most of fish come from, where the coral reefs grow and we we swim and play.
-In fact, while the oceans cover 71% of Earth, only 7% of that makes up the coastal oceans.
-This small strip of land is affected adversely by humans in many ways including: over-fishing, industrial pollution, and agricultural runoff.
-These practices may in turn affect us as fish availability varies, algal blooms occasionally occur, and water quality fluctuates through time.
+This is where most of fish come from, where coral reefs grow, and were we swim and play.
+In fact, while the oceans cover 71 percent of Earth, only 7 percent of that is coastal oceans.
+This small strip of land is affected adversely by humans in many ways including over-fishing, industrial pollution, and agricultural runoff.
+These practices may in turn effect us as fish availability varies, algal blooms occasionally occur, and water quality fluctuates through time.
 Overall, coastal oceans can be generalized more easily by dividing them up into temperate and tropical coastal areas.
-For our video, we chose to examine the temperate Coastal Oceans around the west coast of Sweden

 Temperate Coastal Oceans